Skip to Main Content

 Text and Data Mining: Home

 This guide provides guidance for users interested in doing text and data mining.
-It includes data sources, support options, and best practices for using content licensed by the University Libraries.
+It includes data sources and tools, support options, and best practices for using content licensed by the University Libraries.

 Library Data Services